 5. Pre-opening help

-Franchisers help in the pre-opening needs of their franchisees such as site structure, assessment, and development.
+Franchisers help in the pre-opening needs of their franchisees, such as location, business structure, assessment, and development.
 Some franchise bundles additionally incorporate support for new stores to have a grand opening.

 6. Marketing support